onkelbeh/HomeAssistantRepository/README.md

 ### http

 ### hyperion
-Hyperion with APA102 (very cool stuff) (https://hyperion-project.org/)
+Hyperion (aka hyperion.ng) with APA102 (very cool stuff) (https://hyperion-project.org/)
+I am now stuck at Kodi 18.9 but that's worth it.
 ### influxdb
 storing the temperatures from the DS18B20 (heating system & room temps).

-### knx
+### KNX

-I used a couple of chinese relay cards controlled with PCF8574 I2C extenders over an ESP32 with ESPHome.
-Caused by capacitive load, some EMV trouble on the I2C bus led me to bury this efforts, so I now ordered a bunch of KNX actors from MDT.
-I decided that it would be nice to have current measuremt, too, so I took the "MDT AMI-1216.02 Schaltaktor 12fach 16/20A C-Last Industrie mit Strommessung", the MDT SCN-IP000.03 IP Interface and the matching MDT STV-0320.02 320 mA power supply. and I addad an MDT BE-04230.02 binary input array with 4 220V inputs.
+I used a couple of chinese relay cards controlled with PCF8574 I2C extenders attached to an ESP32 with ESPHome.
+Caused by capacitive load (mostly chinese LED stuff), some EMV trouble on the I2C bus led me to bury this efforts, took some money and ordered a bunch of KNX actors from MDT.
+I decided that it would be nice to have current measurementt, too, so I took the "MDT AMI-1216.02 Schaltaktor 12fach 16/20A C-Last Industrie mit Strommessung", the MDT SCN-IP000.03 IP Interface and the matching MDT STV-0320.02 320 mA power supply. and I added an MDT BE-04230.02 binary input array with 4 220V inputs (which was too small after a few days).
+I am very happy with it.
+After finishing the big click in ETS, the replacement only took a few hours.
+I am now running the following components, all from MDT:

+* MDT SCN-IP000.03 IP Interface
+* MDT STV-0320.02 bus power supply 320mA
+* MDT BE-04230.02 binary input 4x REG 230VAC
+* MDT BE-16230.02 binary input 16x REG 230VAC
+* MDT AMI-1216.02 switch 12x 16/20A C-Last Industrie with current measurement (4x)
+* MDT AKS-1210.03 switch 12x 10A C-Last (to turn off some unused stuff during the night)

+Integration in Home Assistant was very easy, everything worked as expected from the first attempt.

 ### kodi
 Kodi on Raspberry (3, all with OSMC) (https://osmc.tv/download/), very happy with it.